 And because people will ask you all kinds of questions about diving, there will be some more diving theory - you should be able to explain how a computer works, and why the heck you always want to pee when you are diving!!!

 With PADI, the Divemaster is one course.
 SSI splits it up into the practical part, the Diveguide, and the theory, the Science of Diving Course.

 There are two ways of getting there, and it all depends on what you want:If you are an experienced diver already, and you don't plan to work full-time in diving, you can do the course in a long holiday.
 It will be lots of work and lots of fun, and you can get all the necessary training in four weeks or even less, depending of how experienced you are as a diver when you start.

 If you want to be included in all the dive center work; want to learn how the "real" job is; want to gain a lot of experience - then you could come in for an internship.
 In this case you complete your course in exchange for working for us, and gain experience along with the training.
 This needs at least three month, if you are still an unexperienced diver more.

-Once you see that you are able to handle everything a Divemaster can do, you should consider to do the next step and become a Dive Control Specialist.
+Once you see that you are able to handle everything a Divemaster can do, you should consider to do the next step and become an Assistant Instructor.

 Minimum age: 18 years

 Prerequisites: AOWD/Advanced Adventurer and Rescue Diver or equivalent, 40 logged dives, First Aid Certificate